 Do you want to sell art?
 Do you want to be known as a working artist?
 In this post discover how easy it is to write an Artist Business Plan that will help you grow your art business.

-An artist business is much more than an artist creating art to sell.
+An art business is much more than just creating art to sell.

-It takes hard work, dedication, and planning in order to sell art on a consistent basis.
+It takes hard work, dedication, and business planning in order to sell art on a consistent basis.

 Once you have decided to start selling your art you have crossed the line of being a hobbyist to becoming a business person.

-You are no longer creating art just to create art.
+You are no longer creating art just for pleasure.

 You are creating art to help pay the bills and put food on the table.